mobizt/Firebase-ESP8266/src/README.md

 #### Read the double value at the defined database path

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the float value is being rea.
+param **`path`** - Database path in which the float value is being rea.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].doubleData will return the double value of payload returned from server.
+Call [FirebaseData object].doubleData will return the double value of the payload returned from the server.

 If the payload returned from server is not integer, float and double, the function [FirebaseData object].doubleData will return zero (0).